 In terms of a resident companion, the scope here would have been endless.

 1) Brigadier Winnifred Bambera – “Battlefield” – Seventh Doctor

-With the help of the Seventh Doctor and retired Brigadier Lethbridge-Stewart, Bambera excelled in her role of Earth and the grave of King Arthur.
+With the help of the Seventh Doctor – and now retired Alister Lethbridge-Stewart, Bambera excelled in her role of Earth protector.

-Being a strong minority character, in Who – in the original era; when few broke through.
-Bambera even had to battle Lethbridge-Stewart, who had conflicting experiences and ideas for the UNIT brigade.
+Being a strong minority character, in Classic Who – in the original era; when few broke through.
+Bambera even had to battle Lethbridge-Stewart, who had conflicting experiences – and ideas for the UNIT brigade.